sonnygeorge/routine-butler/README.md

 make run
 ```

-## Theater Analogy
+## 💃🏯 Theater Analogy

-The app is currently written with semantic naming that corresponds to the following theater analogy:
+The app is currently written with naming that corresponds to the following analogy:

 ![images/TheaterAnalogy-1.png](images/TheaterAnalogy-1.png)
 ![images/TheaterAnalogy-2.png](images/TheaterAnalogy-2.png)